jmaccelari/H4/README.md

 This project uses npm and the following scripts are defined:<br>
 - deploy: deploy the app (uglifying it) to the ./bin directory<br>
-- clean: remove the uglified files from the ./bin directory, the node_modules directory and the package-lock.json file.<br>
+- clean: remove the uglified files from the ./bin directory, the node_modules directory and the package-lock.json file<br>
 - test: run the unit tests in ./test
 - pretty: prettify the code
 - git-hooks: install the git pre-commit hook to prettify and test the code before commit

 ## Installing and running
 Make sure npm is installed.<br>
-Run 'npm install' to install the required Node modules<br>
+Run 'npm install' to install the required Node.js modules<br>
 Run 'npm run deploy' to create the uglified files in ./bin<br>
 Point your browser at the bounce-balls.html file<br>
 You may need to disable CORS if using file:/// URLs.
 Notes on how to do this